facebook/react/compiler/packages/babel-plugin-react-forget/src/__tests__/fixtures/compiler/preserve-memo-validation/error.invalid-useCallback-captures-reassigned-context.expect.md

   10 |
   11 |   // makeArray() is captured, but depsList contains [props]
 > 12 |   const cb = useCallback(() => [x], [x]);
-     |                          ^^^^^^^^^ [ReactForget] InvalidReact: This value was manually memoized, but cannot be memoized under Forget because it may be mutated after it is memoized (12:12)
+     |                          ^^^^^^^^^ InvalidReact: This value was manually memoized, but cannot be memoized under Forget because it may be mutated after it is memoized (12:12)

-[ReactForget] InvalidReact: This value was manually memoized, but cannot be memoized under Forget because it may be mutated after it is memoized (12:12)
+InvalidReact: This value was manually memoized, but cannot be memoized under Forget because it may be mutated after it is memoized (12:12)
   13 |
   14 |   x = makeArray();
   15 |